zhangse/bsidessf-hands-on-devsecops-2025/src/README.md

 GitHub provides us with an built-in mechanism to scan for secrets.
 This includes the ability to scan for custom patterns as well as common key formats, such as AWS API keys.

 Configuration of Secrets scanning in GitHub, including the configuration of custom patterns is found under `Settings > Code security and analysis`.
+Depending on the type of license you have some featurs may not be available.
+In the lvie version of this workshop at BSides SF we will demo these features.

 ![Part 2 - Secrets scanning](./img/secretsconfig.png "Secrets configuration")

-We're going to add the regex for detecting the private key.
+We're going to add a regex for detecting the private key in PEM format.
 So, let's see how this works.

 We will create a new rule, the `PEM` detection rule and open it up.